synw/django-watchtower/README.md

 ![Queries dashboard](https://github.com/synw/django-watchtower/raw/master/doc/img/queries.png)

-Note: this is work in progress and some numbers in the dashboards might be innacurate
+Note: this is work in progress and some numbers in the dashboards are not acurate due to my lack of knowledge on how to query data in an appropriate maner in Grafana.
+Help is welcome here.

 # Todo